-It seems to me that this argument assumes what is desired, because it denies in advance the attribution of more than one outcome to God’s one act.
-Maimonides’ perception of creation identifies expressions of wisdom and will in the world, although both are clearly identical in the unity of God.
-Therefore, from the argument that the entire world is done in one action, it does not follow that this action does not include various aspects.
+I believe that this argument is begging the question; it denies in advance the attribution of more than one outcome to God’s single act.
+Maimonides’ approach to creation acknowledges different expressions of wisdom and will in the world, although both are clearly identical with God’s unity.
+Therefore, the argument that the entire world is created in one action does not negate the possibility of divergent effects.
 In the Guide of the Perplexed 2:52, Maimonides explains the attributes of action as the description of the world.
-His words indicate that despite the multitude of actions that are evident from the world, all of them must be understood as results of the same reason, since the essence of God is one and has no complexity.
-What is reflected in the world as various actions is hidden in the simple unity of God.
-Therefore, “create” and “make,” even though they are based exactly on the same “relationship” of God’s to the world, express various aspects.
-“Baroh” refers to creation ex nihilo and “assoh” indicates the giving of forms.
+His words indicate that despite the multitude of divine actions that are evident from the world, all of them must be understood as results of the same cause, since the essence of God is one and has no multifariousness.
+That which is manifest in the world as various actions is hidden in the simple unity of God.
+Therefore, the verbs “create” and “make,” while based on the same “relationship” between God and the world, express different aspects of this relationship.
+Baro’ refers to creation ex nihilo, ‘assoh, to the giving of forms.

-Moreover, Maimonides identifies between “ammor” [to say] and “assoh” [to make] in the story of Creation.
-He interprets that the words “saying” [ammira] in the description of creation are used to denote “will or volition” (guide 1:65; 67).
-If “said” and “made” are the same, then “made” means will too.
-The more precise identification between the verse “By the word of the Lord were the heavens made” (Psalm 33:6) and “the work of Thy fingers” (Psalm 8:4) (in Guide 2:66) relating to heaven and the stars leads directly to our chapter relating to this verse.
+Moreover, Maimonides maintains that ’ammor and ‘assoh in the creation account are also to be understood as identical.
+At the same time, he interprets the words “saying” [’ammira] in the creation account as a way to denote “will or volition” (Guide of the Perplexed 1:65; 67).
+If “said” and “made” are the same, then it follows that “made” denotes divine will as just as much as “saying.”
+The more precise identification between the verse “By the word of the Lord were the heavens made” (Psalms 33:6) and “the work of Thy fingers” (Psalms 8:4) (Guide of the Perplexed 2:66) relating to the heaven and the stars leads to the chapter discussed above that pertains to this verse:

 Regarding the dicta: [When I consider thy heavens, the work of Thy fingers, the moon and the stars] which Thou hast established [konanta] [Ps.
 8:4]; hath spread out [tipphah] the heavens [Isa.
 48:13]; who stretchest out the heavens [Ps.
-104:2], the terms used therein are included in the verb to make [assoh] (Guide 2:30).
+104:2], the terms used therein are included in the verb to make [‘assoh] (Guide of the Perplexed 2:30).

-The making of the moon and the stars, which are the greater evidence of intentional intent, is therefore concealed in the description of the making of the heavens, and is an expression of God’s will in the verse “By the word of the Lord were the heavens made” (Psalm 33:6).
+The formation of the moon and the stars, which is more compelling evidence of divine intention, is therefore alluded to in the description of the making of the heavens, and is an expression of God’s will as expressed in the verse “By the word of the Lord were the heavens made” (Psalms 33:6).